-As of 31 December 2014 and 31 December 2013 the Group's immediate parent company was NF Holdings BV, incorporated in the Netherlands, which owns 58% of the Company's shares.
-It is also the company which ultimately controls the Group.
-None of the shareholders of NF Holdings BV individually or jointly with other shareholders controls the Group.
+As of 31 December 2015 and 31 December 2014 the Group's immediate parent company was NF Holdings BV, incorporated in the Netherlands, which owns 58% of the Company's shares.

 The Company is listed on the Moscow Stock Exchange and the London Stock Exchange in the form of Global Depositary Receipts.